National Statistician

+As of May 2025, the position is held temporarily by Emma Rourke, deputy national statistician for health, population and methods.

 Status

 They are de facto permanent secretaries but do not use that title.
 As the ONS incorporated the OPCS, the Director also became the Registrar General for England and Wales.
 Following the implementation of the Statistics and Registration Service Act 2007, the General Register Office continues to be part of a ministerially accountable department, becoming a part of the Identity & Passport Service in the Home Office and the post of Registrar-General is now held by its head.